Akinola Aguda: Career

 After completing his studies, he entered private practice in the chambers of the distinguished Nigerian lawyer, Ayo Rosiji. but later transferred to the legal department of the western region of Nigeria, and became the Pupil Crown Counsel.
 Soon thereafter, he was made Crown Counsel in 1955 and in 1968, he became the acting solicitor general of the Western region.
 On 3 February 1972 he was appointed the first African Chief Justice of Botswana, concurrently, he was also a judge of the Court of Appeal of Swaziland, Botswana and Lesotho.
 After, leaving the supreme court in 1975, he returned to Nigeria and continued his judicial career as Chief Judge of Ondo State.
 In 1976, he was a leading member of the committee that recommended Abuja as the capital of Nigeria.
 He retired from civil service in 1978 and became the director of the newly created Nigerian Institute of Advanced Legal Studies at the University of Lagos.
 As director of the Nigerian Institute of Advanced Legal Studies, Aguda assumed a new role, as a critic of corruption and governance in Nigeria and Africa.
 To Aguda, the lack of thorough knowledge of judicial norms and precedents by the common African man or woman leads to the abuse of vital human rights by the government.
 A situation that can be fuelled by poverty, which allows many to rot in jails without due process or even a notice of trial as they do not have the money to get an astute lawyer or the connections to effect changes to their situation.
 His defence of the right of suspects was a crucial issue that was prominent during his days as a judge.
 In 1968, in the case of Agbaje vs the Western Government of Nigeria, he wrote a comment that is still relevant in today's Nigerian judicial system.

 In a democracy like ours, even in spite of the national emergency in which we have been for the past three years, I hold the view that it is, to say the least, high-handed for the police to hold a citizen of this country in custody in various places for over ten days without showing him the authority under which he is being held or at least informing him verbally of such authority.

 He also sought for removal of economic barriers in the criminal justice system, concurrently with a speedy trial and to put omnipotent leaders under the law not above it.

 Personal life

-He married his first wife in 1952 and took on a mistress two years after.
+He married his first wife in 1952, and controversially took on a mistress two years afterwards.

+His descendants are currently led by High Chief Olumuyiwa Akinola-Aguda, the reigning Olu of the community of Kajola in Isinkan, Nigeria.